New Castle Hundred Archers

 The Diamondback Teams

-Our JOAD program is comprised of three teams; the BLUE Team, the GOLD team, and the DIAMOND Team.
+Our JOAD program is comprised of f teams; the BLUE Team, the GOLD team, the DIAMOND Team, and the DIAMOND ELITE Team.
 Archers start on the BLUE team.
 Progression to the Gold team is based on competition participation.
 Our Gold Team archers compete at a minimum of 4 sanctioned tournaments a year.
 Our DIAMOND team is our “traveling team” and they shoot at least 6 sanctioned tournaments as well as at Nationals.
 The teams all represent the Diamondbacks and we can be found in force at most of the local tournaments in the area.
 There are other requirements to move from team to team around being coachable, present and eager to compete.

 Many of our archers are also busy trying to earn pins.
 Pins are awarded as they reach scoring achievements.
 But the root of our program is based on creating strong goals, a plan to achieve those goals and rewarding them for those goals.
 Pins are great but our programs focus is to create coachable athletes with a strong work ethic, a will to achieve, and show them how they can attain their goals.
 Skills they can use for life.